 - Fixed Costs: Costs that don’t vary with the number of units sold

-In my marginal profitability course, I talk about a third category of costs called “Fixed-step” costs.
+In my marginal profitability course, I talk about a third category of costs called “step fixed” costs.
 Variable costs go up with each unit produced.
 Other costs, like machine costs, don’t go up with each unit.
 Once you reach your machine’s capacity, you must buy a new machine.
 In other words, your costs don’t increase until you cross a threshold and then need to make a significant increase in costs.
-That’s a fixed-step cost.
+That’s a step fixed cost.

 In the context of a new location, you may need to hire another employee when sales hit a certain level.
 Commission of bonuses may take a big step up when sales at the new location reach a certain level.
 These are step fixed costs.
 For simplicity, I won’t model these in the examples below.
 You will need to add them to your formulas if you have them.

 Variable costs are not the same as direct costs or cost of goods sold (COGS).
 Inventory costs of a retailer or materials costs in a manufacturing plant are variable costs and direct costs.
 If you have salaried employees, their time may be directly tied to producing a good or providing a service.
 However, the amount you pay them doesn’t vary with the number of units produced or hours of service billed.